lelox93/SimpleThimble/docs/chapters/VR application/vr-oculus.rst

 Step 1: Install Oculus Software
 -------------------------------

-### Oculus PC App (For Oculus Link)

-Download and install the Oculus PC app.
+Download and install the Oculus PC app (for Oculus Link).
 This is required for linking your Oculus device to your PC for development.

 - **Download link:** `https://www.meta.com/quest/setup/ <https://www.meta.com/quest/setup/>`_